addonify/addonify-compare-products/README.txt

 === Addonify Compare Products ===

 Contributors: addonify
-Tags: compare, woocommerce compare, products comparision, compare products, compare woocommerce, addonify Requires at least: 5.0.0
+Tags: compare, woocommerce compare, products comparison, compare products, compare woocommerce, addonify Requires at least: 5.0.0
 Tested up to: 6.0.0
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Addonify Compare Products is an extension of WooCommerce plugin that adds products comparision functionality on your online store and allows users make comparision of products.
+Addonify Compare Products is an extension of WooCommerce plugin that adds products comparison functionality on your online store and allows users make comparison of products.

 == Description ==

 Addonify Compare Products is an extension of WooCommerce plugin that allows users compare products on your online shop or store.
-Users can see differences between different products listed in comparision table.
-Comparision table contains information such as price, rating, stock, attributes, etc. that are required for users to make comparision.
+Users can see differences between different products listed in comparison table. comparison table contains information such as price, rating, stock, attributes, etc. that are required for users to make comparison.

 == Installation ==